Sustainable Gaps

 Bring one recurring issue in normal words: what was expected, what happened instead, and what better would look like.

-SG separates beginning state, current state, desired state, missing proof, and the first responsible next question.
+SG separates beginning state, current state, desired state, missing record, and the first responsible next question.

 What you will know next